gregoryjscott/portfolio/README.md

       url: /projects/my-website
 ```

 Each data file must have a corresponding [page file](#pages) that will display the data.
-Data is injected into the pages during the build process, therefore pages don't need to search for their data in the `site.data` container.
+The data is injected into the pages during the build process, therefore pages don't need to search the `site.data` container for their data.
 See the [plugins](#plugins) section to learn more.

 Data files are stored in the [`_data`](_data) directory.
 The `_data` directory acts as the database for the website.